-John is one of the four county council representatives on the committee and councillor for Lydeard.
+John is one of the four county council representatives on the committee and is the councillor for Lydeard.
 John joined the committee in May 2009.

-Duncan McGinty

-(district councils' representative)
+Duncan McGinty (district councils' representative)

-Duncan represents the five district councils that are members of the fund.
+Duncan represented the five district councils that are members of the fund.
 Duncan is the leader of Sedgemoor District Council.
 Duncan joined the committee in May 2010.
+Duncan stepped down from the committee in October 2011.